mintjohnkim/SynAPT/README.md

 ## Create SynAPT

-Run `createSynAPT.py` to create SynAPT.
-SynAPT will be created in the root directory under `SynAPT_videos`.
+Run `createSynAPT.py` to create the synthetic dataset.
+The dataset will be created in the root directory under `SynAPT_videos`.

 ## More Information